A New Reading Experience for Ancient Greek

 The science of syntax highlighting

 According to the input hypothesis, language acquisition only happens at the subconscious level, through the ingestion of large amounts of comprehensible input.
-As such, Dactyl is designed to get out of your way and let you enjoy the Greek text by itself.
+As such, O xytoneis designed to get out of your way and let you enjoy the Greek text by itself.

-Only when you run against a wall — when you can no longer comprehend the input — does Dactyl step in.
+Only when you run against a wall — when you can no longer comprehend the input — does O xytonestep in.

 First, you can hover on any word to see its dependencies.
 If that word is a noun, its dependencies will include any article and adjectives that belong to it.
 If it’s a verb, it will include all its arguments (subject, direct object and indirect object).